2i2c-org/2i2c-org.github.io/content/home/hero.md

   icon = "envelope"

 # Note.
 An optional note to show underneath the links.
-[cta_note]
+# [cta_note]
-  label = '2i2c provides open-source infrastructure for interactive computing at institutions of research and education.'
+#  label = '2i2c provides open-source infrastructure for interactive computing at institutions of research and education.'
 +++

-infrastructure for interactive computing in science and education.
+Supporting open infrastructure for interactive computing in research and education.